sheetal-a-j/design_patterns/design_pattern.md

 # _**DESIGN PATTERNS**_

 ## _**INTRODUCTION :**_
 **Design Patterns**  are typical solutions to commonly occurring problems in software design.
 They are like pre-made blueprints that we can customize to solve a recurring design problem in our code.
-Design Patterns differ by their complexity, level of detail and scale of applicability to the entire system being designed.
+Design Patterns differ by their complexity, level of detail and scale of applicability to the entire system which is being designed.

-##  _**CLASSIFICATION OF DESIGN PATTERNS :**_
+##  _**CLASSIFICATION OF DESIGN PATTERNS:**_

-Design Patterns can be catagorized based on their intent .
+Design Patterns can be categorized based on their intent.
 Those are
-  * **Creational Patterns :** It provides object creation mechanism that increases flexibility and reuse of code.
+  * **Creational Patterns:** It provides object creation mechanism that increases flexibility and reuse of code.
-  * **Structural Patterns :** It explains how to assemble objects and classes into large structures, while keeping the structures flexible and efficient.
+  * **Structural Patterns:** It explains how to assemble objects and classes into large structures while keeping the structures flexible and efficient.
-  * **Behavioural Patterns :** It takes care of effective communication and the assignment of responsibilities between objects.
+  * **Behavioural Patterns:** It takes care of effective communication and the assignment of responsibilities between objects.

-There are different types of Design Patterns under these catagories.
+There are different types of Design Patterns under these categories.
 5 different types among them are:
  1. Singleton
  2. Factor Method
  3. Abstract Factory